 - For Resident Investor status, the proof of investment must be produced in Costa Rica by the accountant of the company you’ve invested in.
 Or if you’ve privately purchased a home, a legal professional accountant.

-Our company, Costa Rica Immigration and Moving Experts, can assist you with the gathering of all paperwork, including the FBI Background Check and the apostilling process.
+Costa Rica Immigration and Moving Experts can assist you with the gathering of all paperwork, including the FBI Background Check and the apostilling process.
 We have been assisting individuals and families with their residency/legal status here in Costa Rica for over 15 years.

 Another Option: Perpetual Tourist

 In contrast, many individuals and families move here and spend many years as “perpetual tourists.”

 The label of perpetual tourist is not a status, but rather is similar to a condition.
 Unlike the three statuses previously discussed, a perpetual tourist does not have any legal rights here in Costa Rica that are afforded to a cedula holder.
 The perpetual tourist is not guaranteed an automatic 90-day renewal of his visa.
 They can be asked to leave at any time.
 They have a great deal of difficulty opening up a bank account, acquiring telephone service, cable TV, et cetera, and must leave the country every 90 days to renew their visa.
 The perpetual tourist can purchase a home, a car, a boat, or other means of transportation here if they so desire.
 But life will not be as easy as it could be as a resident.